-Expecting a software to build a brand community is just like hoping a stove to run a restaurant (even the powerful Thermomix needs a helpful human!).
-The secret of businesses with active follower communities lies on the team behind the apps, forums, and tools used to interact both online and offline.
+Expecting software to build a brand community is just like hoping a stove to run a restaurant.
+Even the powerful Thermomix needs a helpful human!.
+The secret of businesses with active follower communities lies on the team behind the apps, forums, and tools.

 But how do you get started?
 If your day-to-day is already crammed with Zoom meetings, emails, and dashboard reviews, read below to learn the best practices to make the most out of your brand community software.

 Start with strategy – what is your brand purpose?

 Have you ever been to a bar after the home team loses?
 Chances are you will still see patrons wearing their jerseys despite the results.
 This is exactly what you want to replicate: a group of people that stand behind your brand no matter what.